mhahnFr/42cursus-ft_containers/README.md

 Accordingly, after an insertion or an erasing, the tree has to be rebalanced.

 In order to be capable to iterate through the tree seamlessly, I added a beginning and an end sentinel.
-They are treated as `NIL` nodes.
+They are treated as `NIL` nodes.ˆ

 ### Final notes
+This repository will not be developed any further.

 © Copyright 2022 [mhahnFr](https://www.github.com/mhahnFr)